 NOTHING is more important for safe winter cycling than being seen by motorists.
 To this end, invest in good bike lights – they are your life insurance on dark winter rides.
 Use them day and night – they help you to be seen even when it is not dark.
 Having both front and back lights goes without saying – but also get lights that can be seen from the side, such as MonkeyLectric Lights (reviewed here).
 Cars are going to be on ALL sides of you, not just conveniently in front or behind.

-Have backup lights: have two lights in the front and two in the back to ensure you are never without lights.
+Have two lights in the front and two in the back to ensure you are never without lights.
 Another way to ensure you are not caught without lights is to install dynamo lights that come on as soon as you start pedaling, such as Reelights (see my review of Reelights here).

 Have the Right Gear for Safe Winter Cycling

-Be Reflective: Have as many reflective bits on you as possible.
+Have as many reflective bits on you as possible.
 You can make your entire bike reflective (and also protect it) with Bike Wrappers (reviewed here).
 It is also excellent to have reflective bands around your ankles, as their up and down motion makes it really obvious that you are a cyclist.

 Keep Warm for Winter Cycling

 Of course, you will need to layer, because cycling warms you up quickly.
 A good approach is three layers on top, two on the bottom.
 On the top, start with a wicking base layer, such as Under Armor.
 Over that you can wear a fleece top to keep you warm (make sure it is breathable, otherwise you could be soaking wet from sweat by the time you get to work).
 Finish off with a waterproof and windproof jacket or shell, such as the Gore Countdown jacket, which I reviewed here.

-Bottom Half: on your bottom half, two layers usually suffices – one underneath to keep your legs warm, and one over that to keep out wind and rain.
+On your bottom half, two layers usually suffices – one underneath to keep your legs warm, and one over that to keep out wind and rain.
 Don’t forget your chamois pad – last winter I exchanged my chamois pad for long johns, and forgot all about my chamois pad – and very soon had the saddle sores to prove my stupidity.
 The chamois pad also adds another layer to your groin area – which is another area that is much happier when it is not freezing.
 And of course, a happy groin leads to a happy you!

-Keep Your Head Warm: For your head, I cannot recommend balaclavas more strongly.
+For your head, I cannot recommend balaclavas more strongly.
 I kind of love mine – I feel all warm and cozy and protected inside it, like I am encased in my own warm little world.
 I did a lot of research on the best balaclavas, and wrote an in-depth post about how to choose the best balaclava, and comparing the seven best balaclavas.